commonsmachinery/catalog/doc/docker.md

-Instead of building a full backend container or running in the host, you can set up a development container that directly uses the source code and properly links into the infrastructure containers.
+Instead of building a full backend container or running in the host, you can set up a development container that directly uses the source code and properly links into the infrastructure containers:

+    sudo backend/setup_docker_dev.sh

-The script `backend/setup_docker_dev.sh` creates an image for this and starts a container running celery.
-It will auto-reload any changed files in the source directory.
+The script creates an image for local development and starts a container running celery.
+If an image already exists, it will be dropped.
+It will auto-reload changed files in the source directory.

+The image will store events in MongoDB, and use the BDB Redland store in /data/backend/data from the DATA container.

 Useful commands: